gpalou4/iNMDeff/README.md

 ## Quantification of iNMDeff

-To estimate  individual NMD efficiency (iNMDeff), we employed Bayesian generalized linear models, fitting a negative binomial distribution using `Stan`.
+To estimate  individual NMD efficiency (iNMDeff), we employed Bayesian generalized linear models, fitting a *Negative binomial GLM with log link* using `Stan`.
 This modeling was implemented via the `stan_glm` function from the `rstanarm` R package, with `family = neg_binomial_2` specified as the parameter.

 ### Endogenous Target Gene (ETG) iNMDeff method

-For the ETG method, a *Negative binomial GLM with log link* model is applied, pooling all transcripts together within a sample, for each of the 11 NMD gene sets (includes the negative control) separately, as follows:
+For the ETG method, the model is applied, pooling all transcripts together within a sample, for each of the 11 NMD gene sets (including the negative control) separately, as follows:

 $$\text{RawTranscriptExp} \sim \text{NegBin}(\mu, \theta)$$